osmberlin/strassenraumkarte-neukoelln/scripts/parking_lanes/README.md

 1. Run Overpass-Query for street and parking lane data: http://overpass-turbo.eu/s/127h
 2. Export result as GeoJSON to 'data/input.geojson'
 3. Run this python script in QGIS
+   1. "Plugins" => "Python Console"
+   1. Open File in QGIS Python Editr
+   1. Run from there
+      Note: Do _not_ use the "Browser" => File => "Run Script"
 4. For the final result, separate steps still have to be done individually afterwards:

    - Include bus stops and cut the parking lanes on the side of the road where they are located.